Coelenterata (Cnidaria)

 PHYLUM COELENTERATA (CNIDARIA)

-Overview and General Characteristics Phylum Coelenterata (also known as Cnidaria) is a major group of aquatic animals chiefly marine, showcasing an array of biologically diverse and ecologically important organisms.
+Overview and Characteristics of Coelenterata Phylum Coelenterata (also known as Cnidaria) is a major group of aquatic animals chiefly marine, showcasing an array of biologically diverse and ecologically important organisms.
 This phylum includes well-known marine forms such as jellyfishes, corals, sea anemones, hydroids, and sea pens.
-Coelenterates are pivotal to marine…
+Coelenterates are pivotal to marine ecosystems, contributing to coral